-Mathematical competitions in their current form boast more than 100 years of history and tradition, are organized in different formats, in different venues and for different types of students.
-They are considered to be “one of the main tools to foster mathematical creativity in the school system“ (Silva, 2014).
-Kahane (1999) claimed that large popular competitions could reveal hidden aptitudes and talents and stimulate large numbers of children and young adults.
-Bicknell (2008) found the use of competitions in mathematics programs to have numerous advantages, such as student satisfaction, enhancement of students’ self-directed learning skills, sense of autonomy, and cooperative team skills.
-Robertson (2007) reported that success in mathematics competitions, and mathematics achievements in general, seem to be linked to the love and interest instilled in students’ learning experience.
-It also provides an opportunity to acquire high-level skills with extra training and the development of a particular culture that encourages hard work, learning, and achievement.
-The interplay between cognitive, metacognitive, affective, and social factors merits particular attention by researchers because it may give us more insight into the development of mathematical potential in young learners (Applebaum et al., 2013).
+Mathematical competitions, in their current form, boast more than 100 years of history and tradition, are organised in different formats, in different venues and for different types of students.
+They are considered ‘one of the main tools to foster mathematical creativity in the school system’ (Silva 2014).
+Kahane (1999) claimed that large popular competitions could reveal hidden aptitudes and talents and inspire many children and young adults.
+Bicknell (2008) found the use of competitions in mathematics programmes to have numerous advantages, such as student satisfaction, enhancement of self-directed learning skills among the students, increased sense of autonomy, and cooperative teamwork skills.
+Robertson (2007) reported that success in mathematics competitions, and mathematics achievements in general, seem to be linked to the appreciation and interest instilled during the students’ learning experience.
+Mathematics competitions also provide an opportunity to acquire high-level skills with extra training and facilitates the development of a particular culture that encourages hard work, learning and achievement.
+The interplay between cognitive, metacognitive, affective and social factors merits particular attention by researchers, because it may give us more insight into the development of mathematical potential in young learners (Applebaum et al. 2013).

-Among the variety of competitions, the Kangaroo Contest stands out in its main objective: popularization of mathematics with the special purpose of showing young participants that mathematics can be interesting, beneficial and even fun (Kenderov et al., 2009).

-Kangaroo Contest’s target population is not just the most mathematically talented students.
-Instead, it aims to attract as many students as possible, with the purpose of showing them that mathematics can be interesting, beneficial and even fun.
-Although, sadly, it has generally become accepted that the vast majority of people find mathematics difficult, very abstract and unapproachable, the number of contestants in the Contest proves that this need not be the case.
-With a huge number of competitors, the Contest helps eradicate such prejudice towards mathematics.
+Among the various competitions, the Kangaroo Contest stands out because of its main objective: the popularisation of mathematics with the special purpose of showing young participants that mathematics can be interesting, beneficial and even fun (Kenderov et al., 2009).
+The target population of the Kangaroo Contest is not limited to the most mathematically talented students; rather, it aims to attract as many students as possible.
+Although it has been generally accepted that the vast majority of people find mathematics difficult, very abstract and unapproachable, the number of competitors in the contest proves that this need not be the case.
+As it attracts a substantial number of competitors, the contest helps to eradicate such prejudice towards mathematics.

-Choosing appropriately challenging tasks is an important condition in the successful contribution of mathematical competitions to developing students’ learning potential (Bicknell, 2008).
-In contrast to other more challenging competitions, the Kangaroo Contest' problems are more appropriate, according to the challenging task concept suggested by Leikin (2009).
-Such tasks should be neither too easy nor too difficult, so as to motivate students and develop their mathematical curiosity and interest in the subject.
+Choosing appropriately challenging tasks is an important condition for the successful contribution of mathematical competitions to developing the learning potential of students (Bicknell 2008).
+In contrast to other more challenging competitions, the mathematical problems in the Kangaroo Contest are more appropriate, and based on the challenging task concept suggested by Leikin (2009).
+Such tasks should be neither too easy nor too difficult, to motivate students and develop their mathematical curiosity and interest in the subject.

-Regarding the tasks and learning opportunities, Brinkmann (2009) mentioned that, when asked about the most beautiful mathematical problems, Grade 7 and 8 students named puzzles, while commenting that the problems should not be too difficult.
-For example, more than half of the students cited as 'a beautiful math problem' one of the 2003 Kangaroo Contest problems, which targeted spatial abilities in the context of paper folding (Brinkmann, 2009).
-Moreover, Applebaum’s recent study confirmed earlier research that spatial thinking and mathematics are interrelated, especially in early grades, thus indicating that early intervention is crucial for closing achievement gaps in math (Applebaum, 2017).
+Regarding the tasks and learning opportunities, Brinkmann (2009) mentioned that when students of Grades 7 and 8 were asked about the most interesting mathematical problems, they selected puzzles, while commenting that the problems should not be too difficult.
+For example, more than half of the students cited one of the 2003 Kangaroo Contest problems as ‘a beautiful math problem’, which targeted spatial abilities in the context of paper folding (Brinkmann 2009).
+Moreover, Applebaum’s (2017) recent study confirmed earlier research that spatial thinking and mathematics are inter-related, especially in the early grades, thus indicating that early intervention is crucial for closing the achievement gaps in math.

 Gender-related data on mathematics competitions: is there an issue?

-Several educators express a concern regarding gender difference in mathematics performance and underrepresentation of women in science, technology, engineering and mathematics (STEM) careers (National Academy of Science, Beyond Bias and Barriers: Finding the potential of women in academic science and engineering, 2006; Hyde et al., 2008).
-Gender inequity is particularly evident in data related to number of girls participated in the International Math Olympiad, or number of female professors in university mathematics and engineering departments (Hyde & Mertz, 2009).
-There are several ways in how This problem may be addressed.
+Several educators express concern regarding gender differences in mathematics performance and the under-representation of women in STEM careers (National Academy of Science 2006; Hyde et al. 2008).
+Gender inequity is particularly evident in data related to the number of girls participating in the International Math Olympiad, or the number of female professors in the mathematics and engineering departments of universities (Hyde and Mertz 2009).
+This problem can be addressed in several ways.